ridiculous/rspec-scaffold/README.md

 # RSpec::Scaffold

 Generates RSpec scaffolding for existing code.
-Takes either a file or a directory.
+Helps you write tests by showing you what you should be testing, which, at a minimum, are conditions and changes to state (ivar assignments).

 ## Installation